george-cm/aem-assets-files-renamer/README.md

 # AEM Assets File Renamer

-Command line tool to rename files in prepartion for uploading into Adobe Experience Manager (AEM) Assets (DAM).
+Command line tool to rename files in prepartation for uploading into Adobe Experience Manager (AEM) Assets (DAM).
 Written in Python.

 ```